abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_video/py_lucas_kanade/py_lucas_kanade.rst

     cap.release()

-(This code doesn't check the how correct are the next keypoints.
+(This code doesn't check how correct are the next keypoints.
 So even if any feature point disappears in image, there is a chance that optical flow finds the next point which may look close to it.
 So actually for a robust tracking, corner points should be detected in particular intervals.
 OpenCV samples comes up with such a sample which finds the feature points at every 5 frames.
-It also run a backward-check of the optical flow points got to select only good one.
+It also run a backward-check of the optical flow points got to select only good ones.
 Check ``samples/python2/lk_track.py``).

 See the results we got: